HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 Refer to the following definition of terms used throughout the performance tests and sizing guidances:

-- Concurrent user: The number of virtual users actively sending requests to the target application simultaneously.
+- Concurrent user: The number of virtual users that are simultaneously sending requests to the target application.

 - Thread Groups: Concurrent users are simulated using Thread Groups and are configured using the Threads (Users), the Ramp-up Period, and the Loop Count.
     - Number of Threads (Users): The number of concurrent users.
     - Ramp-up Period: The time taken to start all the Threads (Users).
     - Loop Count: The number of iterations each user performs.
     - Think Time: A timer that can be added to simulate real user behavior.
-Adding a Think Time may cause the number of concurrent users at any given time to fluctuate.
+Adding Think Time introduces delays between user actions, which may cause fluctuations in the number of concurrent users at any moment.

         For example, Threads (Users): 100, Ramp-up Period: 10 seconds, Loop Count: 1.